TurboGears/tg2/docs/main/movie_tutorial.rst

           return "<Movie('%s','%s', '%s')>" % (self.title, self.year, self.description)

-If you're following along with the tuturial, you'll want to make sure you custom __init__ method.
-We'll use this to creae new Movie instances, and set their data all at once througout the rest of the tutorial.
+If you're following along with the tutorial, you'll want to make sure you custom __init__ method.
+We'll use this to create new Movie instances, and set their data all at once throughout the rest of the tutorial.

 If you don't define the __init__ method.
 You will need to update the properties